mysticmind/mysticmind-postgresembed/README.md

 ## Known Issues
 If you are using [Npgsql](https://github.com/npgsql), when you execute the server, you may sporadically notice the following exception

 > Npgsql.NpgsqlException : Unable to write data to the transport connection: An existing connection was forcibly closed by the remote host.
-An existing connection was forcibly closed by the remote host

 Refer https://github.com/npgsql/npgsql/issues/939 to know details.
 Resolution is to use `Pooling=false` in connection string.